Rationale for the way in which the curriculum is planned and delivered at Athelstan Community Primary School

 Whilst incorporating ways to wellbeing, positive emotional and mental health and metacognitive learning.

 Our school curriculum is designed to achieve a number of things which we view as vital.
+If you have any questions regarding the curriculum we teach, please contact the school directly.
 We aim to deliver an outstanding curriculum that:

 - Developing children’s curiosity and encouraging a hunger for new learning, throughout their lives.